Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 ## 🪴 About Nebari

-Nebari is a open source project from Quansight that enables teams/user to build cost-effective and scalable compute/data science platform in the cloud.
-It uses an infrastructure-as-code approach to quickly and easily deploy a shared data science environment, on premises or in the cloud of choice.
+Nebari is an open source project from Quansight that enables teams/users to deploy a cost-effective and scalable compute/data science platforms in the cloud.
+It uses an infrastructure-as-a-code approach to quickly and smoothly deploy a shared data science environment, on-premises or in the cloud of choice.
+For more details, refer to the [Nebari docs](https://www.nebari.dev/).

-## 👩‍💻 What is Command-line Interface
+## Nebari Command-line Interface (CLI)

-CLI is a structure of the application through which user can interact and able to run that application or a program.
-It connects a user to a program.

-## Nebari CLI (Command-line Interface)

-I've worked on developing the Nebari CLI during my three months internship.
+I've worked on developing the Nebari [Command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface) during my three months internship.

-Nebari CLI consists of various commands that user needs to run in order to use the Nebari.
+The Nebari CLI consists of various commands the user needs to run to deploy, configure, and update Nebari.
 Let's see briefly what each one of the `nebari` commands does.

-Below is the diagram of the Nebari CLI structure.
+Below is a diagram of the Nebari CLI commands.

 <img alt="Nebari commands" src="/posts/asmi-blogposts/nebari-commands.png" />

-1. `nebari init` command: It initialize and create a `nebari-config.yaml` file for the deployment.
+1. `nebari init` command: initializes and creates the `nebari-config.yaml` file for the deployment.
-2. `nebari validate` command: It validated the configuration file `nebari-config.yaml` for the deployment.
+2. `nebari validate` command: validates the configuration file `nebari-config.yaml`.
-3. `nebari render` command: Render the infrastructure (all terraform stages) and resources.
+3. `nebari render` command: renders the infrastructure configuration files (all terraform stages) and resources.
-4. `nebari deploy` command: Deploys the Nebari with all the resources available in `nebari-config.yaml` file.
+4. `nebari deploy` command: deploys the Nebari with all the resources and configurations set in `nebari-config.yaml` file.
-5. `nebari destroy` command: Destroy does the same thing as deploy but instead of creating we destroy the provisioned resources (the one which was created during deploy).
+5. `nebari destroy` command: tears down the provisioned resources for Nebari (the ones which were created during deployment).

 ## ✅ Initial steps

-Nebari already has a command line interface with all the functionalities but the structure of the CLI was not good and it was quite messy.
-I have to work on making it more clearer, structured and pretty.
-So, I started all the tools and libraries that we can use to make a CLI better.
-After exploring various tools and libraries it was decided to work with [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/en/stable/introduction.html).
-Typer is a python library that makes CLI applications more interactive and user friendly.
-I started exploring features of `typer` and how it can be implemented with the current CLI.
+Prior to my internship, Nebari already has a command line interface with all the functionality listed above however it was clunky and, at times, a little challenging to use.
+My task as an intern was to improve the CLI experience for the end-user.
+After exploring various tools and libraries it was decided that we would proceed with [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/en/stable/introduction.html).
+For those unfamiliar, Typer is a Python library that makes CLI applications more interactive and user friendly.
+I started exploring features of `typer` and how it could be implemented as a replacement for the current CLI.
 After exploring about typer and rich, Now it is time to implement `typer` on the predefined functions of the CLI.
 Initially it was hard to implement `typer` on the predefined functions of the CLI as it was important to understand how all functions fits together and their functionalities.

+Prior to implementing the new Typer-based CLI, I spent some time trying to understand what each of the commands do and where the changes needed to be made.
+Once this was understood, I created a minimum viable product (MVP), shared it with the team and got the green-light to proceed.

-In the next section, we will see how the new Nebari CLI looks like with all it's functionalities.
+In the next section, we will take a look at this new Nebari CLI.

 ## 🪴✨ Nebari Typer CLI

-First we will start with `nebari --help` command to see all the commands and options available in the Nebari CLI.
+First, we have added a new `nebari --help` command to see all the commands and options available in the Nebari CLI.

 ```bash
   nebari --help